No products in the cart.

 Step 11: Cleaning Up, Files or Emery?

-Now that the chain is put together it’s time to clean all the extra solder off the seams.
+When the chain is put together it’s time to clean all the extra solder off the seams.
 Cleaning the extra solder off is done with files and emery (image 66).

 If the solder is “globbed” on, start with filing (images 67 & 68), then move on to emery.
 If the solder is “just right”, with very little extra solder start with emery (images 69 & 70).
 When finished it is ideal to see no extra solder and for the link to be round and smooth with no lumps or thin spots (image 71).
 Use 220, 400 and 600 grit emeries.